tldr-pages/tldr/pages/common/vboxmanage-clonevm.md

 `VBoxManage clonevm {{vm_name}} --name {{exemple_name}}`

-- Indicate the folder where the new VM configuration is saved `VBoxManage clonevm {{vm_name}} --basefolder {{path/to/directory}}`
+- Indicate the folder where the new VM configuration is saved:

+`VBoxManage clonevm {{vm_name}} --basefolder {{path/to/directory}}`

 - Store the cloned VM in VirtualBox: